Back to Blog

-Building a Persistent Preview State in HomeForged: How We Tamed Schema Mocking with Database-Backed Drafts
+Building a Persistent Preview State in HomeForged: How I Tamed Schema Mocking with Database-Backed Drafts

-The Problem: Losing Preview Context Was Killing Our Flow
+The Problem: Losing Preview Context Was Killing My Flow

 If you’ve ever worked on a form-heavy app where the UI preview depends on mock data, you know the pain: you tweak a schema, refresh the page, and poof—your carefully crafted test state is gone.
 That was HomeForged’s reality before today.

-We recently normalized our schema structure to support dynamic form layouts, which was a huge win for flexibility.
-But it came at a cost: every time we iterated on field types or nesting, the frontend preview would reset.
+I recently normalized my schema structure to support dynamic form layouts, which was a huge win for flexibility.
+But it came at a cost: every time I iterated on field types or nesting, the frontend preview would reset.
 Mock data lived in memory or localStorage—fine for demos, terrible for real development.
-We needed previews that survived refreshes, deploys, and even team handoffs.
+I needed previews that survived refreshes, deploys, and even team handoffs.

 The breaking point?
 Trying to debug a conditional rendering bug across nested sections.
 I spent 15 minutes rebuilding the mock state, only to lose it when I accidentally closed the tab.
 That’s when I decided: no more.